Swundy/SBB--DM-ML-project/README.md

 With example of good and bad predictions.

-## Explicative video of our model
+## Explicative video presentation of our model

 ## Conclusion

-We saw that our SBB_model has the best accuracy but we could had improved our accuracy if we had
+We saw that our SBB_model has the best accuracy but we could had improved our accuracy if we had more data to test ou model